sagemath/sage-archive-2023-02-01/src/doc/en/developer/trac.rst

 * contact email,
 * and reason for needing a trac account.

 Your trac account also grants you access to the sage wiki.
-Make sure you understand the review process, and the procedures for opening and closing tickets before making changes.
+Make sure you understand the review process (see :ref:`chapter-review), and the procedures for opening and closing tickets before making changes.
 The remainder of this chapter contains various guidelines on using the trac server.

 Generating and Uploading your SSH Keys